 The chore of finding just the right discreet personal audio solution is a great problem to have.
 In-ear headphones and earbuds are as plentiful as ninjas on Halloween.
 Still wading through the morass of options is seemingly never-ending.
+We do like the Sennheiser Momentum In-Ear though.
 Long-standing audio expert Harman Kardon aims to intensify that bottomless well of options as they toss in the Harman/Kardon Beautiful Sound NI Precision in-ear headphones for iOS devices.

 The harman/Kardon NI headphones are rather modest in appearance.
 They pack a bit more style and sophistication than the plain-Jane dB Logic EP-100 headphones, but not much.
 The earbud backings are squared with rounded and embossed backs opposite the earbuds.
 The in-line remote features a mic and a 3-button design, which should be familiar to any iOS device user.
 Use the remote for volume control, play, pause, track skipping back and forth and a truncated host of phone functions (only answer and hangup).
 It’s simple and works well with responsive easy to reach buttons.
 I have to say, it’s also quite snazzy decked out in chrome and black trim.